+44 1792 602502

 This module seeks to explore the issue of 'sustainability' as it affects the everyday lives of people within the urban and rural environments of both rich and poor nations.
 Following an introduction that argues that the challenge faced is extremely formidable, lectures explore how environmental degradation and policies for sustainability have emerged in a range of environmentally fragile areas of the world, including the Andes and Amazonia.
 Lectures next switch focus to urban environments in the developing world, particularly in Latin America.
 Attention is then paid to some of the sustainability challenges facing us in the rich world, including here in the University.
 A conclusion draws the main themes of the module together.

 The module is concerned with identifying and defining geographical questions in Berlin and applying the relevant geographical skills, knowledge and techniques to these questions.
 The general aims are to observe, analyse and achieve an understanding of the varied geographies and landscapes of the city.
-The emphasis is on the cultural, political, urban and economic geographies of Berlin, focussing on landscapes of power and memory, counter-culture and gentrification, and the economic transformation of post-Socialist Berlin.
+The emphasis is on the cultural, political, urban and economic geographies of Berlin, focussing on landscapes of power and memory, counter-culture and gentrification, and culture and everyday life in the city.
 The module comprises preparatory lectures and small-group preparation work in Swansea, and a week's fieldwork in Berlin.
 Assessment is entirely through coursework.

 The module covers research project design and data collection methods.
 Students are introduced to the availability of different data sources and to the predominant research methods in human geography and the social sciences, including questionnaire surveys, secondary data sources, focus groups, interviews, participant observation and ethnography, and visual and textual methodologies.